Ehsan-Bhatti/GINA/ReadMe.md

 pip install git+https://github.com/Ehsan-Bhatti/GINA
 ```

-If your system meets the following requirements download the DOMINO pacakge from https://github.com/Shamir-Lab/DOMINO
+If your system meets their requirements download the DOMINO pacakge from https://github.com/Shamir-Lab/DOMINO

 Otherwise use their web server for active module identification available from https://domino.cs.tau.ac.il/